sporcina/dynamodb-connector/README.md

 If you do not know your keys, you can go here for more information: http://docs.aws.amazon.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html#AccessKeys

-If you'd prefer not to manage your credentials in a property file, you could alternatively add your credentials to the connector config in /src/test/resources/mule-config.xml.
+If you'd prefer not to manage your credentials in a property file, you could alternatively add them to the connector config in /src/test/resources/mule-config.xml.
 Just update the following:

         <!-- see com.amazonaws.regions.Regions for the enumerated region names -->
         <dynamodb:config region="US_WEST_1"